Gbukaa/security_week/acebook-on-aws/high-level-walthrough.md

 2. Click on the application you just created and `Create deployment group` and choose a descriptive name, for example `production`

-Think of a Deployment Group as the instace(s) where we'd like to target and deploy our code
+Think of a Deployment Group as the instance(s) where we'd like to target and deploy our code

 3. In the `Service Role` section, select the role that was facilitated by your coach for the CodeDeploy service, similarly as you did before for the EC2 profile instance role